f-gillmann/wordle-ssh/README.md

 # wordle-ssh

-A simple Wordle game that you can play over SSH.
+A simple Wordle-like game that you can play over SSH.

 ## Building